zepinglee/citeproc-lua/README.md

 A LaTeX package (`citation-style-language.sty`) is provided to communicate with the processor.

-This project is in early development stage and some features of CSL (especially collapsing and disambiguation) are not implemented yet.
+This project is in early development stage and some features of CSL are not implemented yet.
 Comments, suggestions and bug reports are welcome.

 ## LaTeX example